- Address: 1 Warriors Way, San Francisco

 Extra stadium info – Chase Center

-The construction of the arena started in January 2017.
-It opened with a concert of Metallica and the San Francisco Symphony.
-The Golden State Warriors played their first-ever National Basketball Association match at the arena on 24 October 2019.
-They lost the game against the Los Angeles Clippers in front of 18,000 spectators.
-The Warriors are among the most valuable basketball teams in the world.
+The Golden State Warriors played their first-ever National Basketball Association match at the arena named Chase Center on 24 October 2019.
+They lost the game against the Los Angeles Clippers from California in front of 18,000 spectators.
+The Warriors basketball club became one of the most valuable basketball teams in the world.
 In 2018, the Golden State Warriors won their first NBA championship as the defending NBA champions.
-They won the title after beating the Cleveland Cavaliers.
+They won the title after beating the Cleveland Cavaliers from Ohio.
 The Warriors drew an average home attendance of 19,000 in that National Basketball Association season.

 The former home of the Warriors

 The Golden State Warriors, who won several NBA championships, used the venue which opened as the Oakland-Alameda County Coliseum Arena for home games between 1971 and 2019.
 The former home of the Warriors opened with a capacity of 13,000.
 The construction of the venue started in 1964 and its construction costs were $24 million.
 The arena opened in 1966 and it hosted home games of several former sports clubs.
 Its renovation costs in the 1990s were $121 million.
-The capacity of the venue increased from 15,000 to 19,000 after the renovation works.
+The capacity of the venue increased from 15,000 to 19,000 after the renovation.